-Alex Bowman’s struggles in the past couple of years in the NASCAR sphere haven’t been hidden from anyone’s eyes.
-Suffering from a broken back after a sprint car accident back in 2023 and his eventual return to stock car racing after that, the driver of the No. 48 has seen some rocky waters, with some voices coming for his head.
+Alex Bowman’s struggles in the past couple of years in NASCAR aren’t a secret.
+After breaking his back in a sprint car accident in April 2023, Bowman returned to stock car racing later in the season.
+However, the driver of the No. 48 Chevrolet ZL1 has hit choppy waters since then.
+And some voices in NASCAR have asked for his retirement, too.

 Advertisement

-Calling out the team itself, Petty touched on how historically, one of the four teams at Hendrick Motorsports has always lagged behind the other three.
-The NASCAR veteran said, “That’s always been the MO at Hendrick Motorsports.
+“That’s always been the MO at Hendrick Motorsports.
 They always have one car that lags behind.
-The 48 team seems to be the team since Jimmie Johnson left that lags behind.”
+The 48 team seems to be the team since Jimmie Johnson left that lags behind,” said the NASCAR veteran.

-Having said that, Petty also spoke in favor of Bowman, calling out the external noise that has often plagued the 32-year-old during a significant part of his NASCAR career regarding whether he deserves his seat at HMS.
+Petty also spoke in favor of Bowman, criticizing the external noise that has pounded the 32-year-old in a significant part of his career.
+There were always questions about whether he deserved his seat at HMS.

 “If you own that team, you can get rid of him.
 You could change everything.
 I could change everything.
 We can complain about it all we want to, but it’s Rick’s decision, not our decision.
 The sponsor likes him, Rick [Hendrick] likes him, the team likes him, he adds something to the combination, and he helps the whole group move forward.
 So let’s give him another shot,” exclaimed Petty.

-From a business standpoint, we have often heard newer owners such as Denny Hamlin and Jimmie Johnson himself talk favorably of how running a four-car operation is often more financially viable than running a two or three-car team, simply because resources can be divided across teams and performance is improved across the board.
+From a business standpoint, we have often heard newer owners such as Denny Hamlin and Jimmie Johnson talk favorably of how running a four-car operation is often more financially viable than running a two or three-car team.
+That’s because resources can be divided across teams, and performance improves across the board.